kalimero0073/myblog/content/en/blog/sync_notes.md

 +++
-title = "Krabby Patty recipe"
-subtitle = "How the best burger of all time is made." tags = ['git', 'automation', 'keepnote'] date = 2020-06-25
+title = "How I automated the sync of my keepNote files" subtitle = "Tools: Win10, Git with Github, Powershell" tags = ['git', 'automation', 'keepnote'] date = 2021-03-31

 # For description meta tag
-description = "Recipe of the legendary Krabby Patty."
+description = "Automated sync of keepNote files"

 # Comment next line and the default banner wil be used.
-banner = 'img/krabby_patty.webp'
+banner = 'img/automation.jpg'

 +++